-8.1 Other than the cases identified in this report which have been managed through the appropriate policies and procedures there are no other immediate human resource considerations arising from this report for LBC employees or staff.

-Any impacts arising will be managed under the Council's HR policies and procedures.
+8.1 There are no immediate HR implications arising from the content of this report.
+Should any matters arise these will be managed as appropriate through the Council's HR policies and procedures.

 (Approved by: Gillian Bevan, Head of HR - Resources and Assistant Chief Executives Office on behalf of Dean Shoesmith, Chief People Officer)